Leadership: Leadership styles

-A leadership style is a leader's style of providing direction, implementing plans, and motivating people.
+A leadership style is a leader's way of providing direction, implementing plans, and motivating people.
 It is the result of the philosophy, personality, and experience of the leader.
-Rhetoric specialists have also developed models for understanding leadership (Robert Hariman, Political Style, Philippe-Joseph Salazar, L'Hyperpolitique.
-Technologies politiques De La Domination).
+Rhetoric specialists have also developed models for understanding leadership.

 Different situations call for different leadership styles.
 In an emergency when there is little time to converge on an agreement and where a designated authority has significantly more experience or expertise than the rest of the team, an autocratic leadership style may be most effective; however, in a highly motivated and aligned team with a homogeneous level of expertise, a more democratic or laissez-faire style may be more effective.
-The style adopted should be the one that most effectively achieves the objectives of the group while balancing the interests of its individual members.
+The best style is one that most effectively achieves the objectives of the group while balancing the interests of its individual members.

-A field in which leadership style has gained strong attention is that of military science, recently expressing a holistic and integrated view of leadership, including how a leader's physical presence determines how others perceive that leader.
+A field in which leadership style has gained attention is that of military science, which expresses a holistic and integrated view of leadership, including how a leader's physical presence determines how others perceive that leader.
 The factors of physical presence are military bearing, physical fitness, confidence, and resilience.
 The leader's intellectual capacity helps to conceptualize solutions and acquire knowledge to do the job.
 A leader's conceptual abilities apply agility, judgment, innovation, interpersonal tact, and domain knowledge.
 Domain knowledge for leaders encompasses tactical and technical knowledge as well as cultural and geopolitical awareness.

 Autocratic or authoritarian

 Under the autocratic leadership style, all decision-making powers are centralized in the leader, as with dictators.

-Autocratic leaders do not ask or entertain any suggestions or initiatives from subordinates.
-The autocratic management has been successful as it provides strong motivation to the manager.
-It permits quick decision-making, as only one person decides for the whole group and keeps each decision to him/herself until he/she feels it needs to be shared with the rest of the group.
+Autocratic leaders do not ask for or entertain any suggestions or initiatives from subordinates.
+Autocratic management can be successful as it provides strong motivation to the manager.
+It permits quick decision-making, as only one person decides for the whole group and keeps each decision to themselves until they feel it needs to be shared with the rest of the group.

 Participative or democratic

-The democratic leadership style consists of the leader sharing the decision-making abilities with group members by promoting the interests of the group members and by practicing social equality.
-This has also been called shared leadership.
+The democratic or participative leadership style involves the leader actively sharing decision-making responsibilities with group members.
+This approach emphasizes collaboration and values the input of all team members, fostering a sense of ownership and inclusivity within the group.
+By promoting the interests and well-being of the team, democratic leaders encourage open communication and social equality.
+This style, also known as shared leadership, distributes authority and decision-making power among all members rather than centralizing it with the leader alone.
+This method enhances team morale and engagement and leverages diverse perspectives to drive more well-rounded and informed decisions.